Long Way Down (Tom Odell album): Reception

 Upon release, Long Way Down received mixed reviews from critics.
 On Metacritic, which assigns a rating out of 100, the album received an average score of 58 based on 14 reviews by mainstream critics.

 NME gave the album 0 out of 10, prompting Odell's father to complain to the magazine.

 In the Spring of 2025, Odell's bonus track song "Heal" from the Long Way Down Deluxe Edition, became revisited in the United States and across the world when American Idol (season 23)/(8 on ABC) contestant and eventual winner Jamal Roberts covered the song during "Iconic Idol Moments" week and during the finale episode.
 The gospel-soul rendition of Jamal's performance went viral over the internet and social media as the defining moment of the competition for Roberts.
-Odell expressed in a KTU 103.5 interview while discussing the topic of songwriting, storytelling and remixing, that he seen the video of John Roberts performance online and was inspired, stating: "It made me cry, he does this version of 'Heal', a song that I wrote when I was 20 years old...and I watched this on YouTube....and for me...that is why I do this!", expressing why he enjoys songwriting.
+Odell expressed in a KTU 103.5 interview while discussing the topic of songwriting, storytelling and remixing, that he had seen the video of John Roberts performance online and was inspired, stating: "It made me cry, he does this version of 'Heal', a song that I wrote when I was 20 years old...and I watched this on YouTube....and for me...that is why I do this!", expressing why he enjoys songwriting.
 Odell later gave his blessing to Jamal Roberts to release the new cover version of "Heal" as a single, which hit #1 on Apple iTunes top 100 the same week it was released after Roberts' win.

 Odell's version of "Heal" was featured as the ending credits song on the 2014 film If I Stay and If I Stay (soundtrack).
 In an audio commentary of the soundtrack with WaterTower Music, filmmaker of the film R.J.
 Cutler stated they needed a song to: "help the audience transition from the intensity of the final moments of the film, while also resonating lyrically and tonally with the story, for weeks we listened to songs trying to find the right one, we had almost given up...when our music department...came with bunch a new options...we listened, but it didn't work, and then we put on Tom Odell's 'Heal', it was so perfect I couldn't believe it".
 The song later on, made emotional break appearances on the 2018 film The Miracle Season and television series such as The Vampire Diaries (season 7, episode 17) and 9-1-1 (season 8 finale).